cmu-psych-fms/wildfire/README.md

 The goal of the game is for the player(s) to find and extinguish these fires.
 Currently the mechanism for extinguishing a fire is simply to click on or near it: when the plane reaches a location clicked on it extinguishes any burning cells within a small radius of the location clicked on.
-In the future this mechanism will become more complex, with the player(s) needing to explicitly drop and extinguishing agent on a fire.
+In the future this mechanism will become more complex, with the player(s) needing to explicitly drop an extinguishing agent on a fire.
 A plane will only carry a limited quantity of such an agent, and will need to refill it periodically.
 Planning and coördinating such use of an extinguishing agent and the required travel will be an important part of the players efforts.